w3c/wai-bcase/index.md

 </blockquote>

-Research indicates that an investment in web accessibility is part of an overall strategy that is effective for modern business practice.[^1] When accessibility is part of strategic planning, businesses are more readily equipped for success in the modern connected world of commerce, academia, and civic engagement.
+Research indicates that an investment in web accessibility is part of an overall strategy that is effective for current business practice.[^1] When accessibility is part of strategic planning, businesses are more readily equipped for success in our connected world of commerce, academia, and civic engagement.

-Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your own environment and business model.
+Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your own business environment.

 ## Accessibility is good for business